In the News

 A: We’ve been working with institutional spaces for many years, so we’ve always had a focus on energy conservation—incorporating control strategies and more efficient equipment, or laying out the pipe and ductwork in a more effective configuration.
 The LEED process has essentially validated much of what we have been doing over the years.
 The focus has evolved so that it is not just an energy and cost-saving focus, but we are thinking more broadly in terms of environmental awareness.
 It challenges us to think in terms of each and every detail and what can be done more effectively to conserve resources.

 For example, many people don’t realize how much water is produced through A/C condensate.
-For the University of Maryland Baltimore County Performing Arts and Humanities facility, we were able to predict that as much as 40,000 gallons of water from condensate could be collected a month during the summer.
+For the University of Maryland Baltimore County Performing Arts and Humanities Building, we were able to predict that as much as 40,000 gallons of water from condensate could be collected a month during the summer.
 That’s a lot of water—it could be used for toilets, irrigation, or cooling tower make-up.
 For that project we utilized the A/C condensate as well as the rainwater collected from the roof to serve the irrigation system.

 Q: How integral are sustainable strategies to the firm’s work?
 How much of Mueller’s staff focuses on this aspect?